Gopal Italia

-Gopalbhai Gordhanbhai Italia, popular as Gopal Italia (born 21 July 1989) is an Indian politician and social activist from Gujarat.
+Gopalbhai Gordhanbhai Italia, popularly known as Gopal Italia (born 21 July 1989) is an Indian politician and social activist from Gujarat.
 He was elected from Visavadar constituency of Gujarat Legislative Assembly in 2025 by-elections.
 He was a former police constable and a leader of the Patidar reservation agitation.
 From December 2020 to January 2023, he was the Convener (State president) of Aam Aadmi Party in Gujarat.

 Early life

 Italia was born on 21 July 1989 in Botad in Gujarat, India.
 He completed his primary studies at Timbi village in Umrala Taluka of Bhavnagar district and his secondary studies at Dhola village.
 He completed his BA in political science from a college affiliated with Gujarat University, Ahmedabad in 2016 and later did LLB at Saurashtra University and passed out in 2020.

 Career

 From January 2013, Italia worked as a constable in Madhupura Police Station in Ahmedabad Police till 2016.
 He then in 2014 as a Revenue Clerk posted at the office of Dhandhuka taluka Sub-Divisional Magistrate under Ahmedabad Collectorate.
 He campaigns for the rights of unemployed youth as well as the rights of citizens.

 In 2017, Italia served as a government employee.
 His complaint to the then deputy chief minister Nitin Patel about open violation of the alcohol prohibition policy went viral on social media.
 He was alleged to have impersonated as a policeman and was charged under Section 120 of the Indian Penal Code in the incident.
 In March 2017, he was suspended after allegedly hurling a shoe at Minister of State for Home Pradeepsinh Jadeja.
 Later In 2017, he resigned from his government job.
 Italia and others also spent 10 days in prison in a case where they did a protest against a BJP leader.